US gains a robust 266,000 jobs; unemployment falls to 3.5%

 Both sides have since suggested that the negotiations are making progress, but there is still no sign of a resolution.

-Hiring in the United States has remained mostly healthy this year despite the trade war.
-Even so, Trump’s combative use of import taxes, combined with retaliatory tariffs by China and Europe, has stalled job growth in manufacturing.
+In Friday’s hiring data, besides reporting the healthy November gain, the government revised up its estimate of job growth for September and October by a combined 41,000.

-Employers have been hiring at a solid enough pace to absorb new job seekers and to potentially lower the unemployment rate, though the pace of job growth is down from last year.
+Outsize hiring for the holiday shopping season did not appear to be a major driver of last month’s job growth.
+Retailers added just 2,000 jobs on a seasonally adjusted basis.
+And transportation and warehousing firms gained fewer than 16,000.
+Both figures are below last year’s totals.
+The shopping season is shorter this year because Thanksgiving occurred later than in recent years, which might be delaying some temporary hiring.

-The holiday shopping season has begun later this year compared with previous years, a fact that some economists think might have delayed hiring by retailers and shipping firms last month.
+Employers have been adding jobs at a solid enough pace to absorb new job seekers and to potentially lower the unemployment rate, though the pace of job growth is still down from last year’s rate.

 With tariffs hobbling manufacturing, the job market this year has underscored a bifurcation in the economy: Service industries — finance, engineering, health care and the like — have been hiring at a solid pace, while manufacturers, miners and builders have been posting weak numbers.